DKrawczyk/react-calendar/README.md

         return showMeetingList;
     }

-It was neccessary to pass values.
+It was neccessary to pass values and props.
 Then I learned about hooks.
-We could make Context and a lot of this code won't be needed.
+We could make **Context** and a lot of this code won't be needed.
 I plan to correct this.

 I will add the display of meetings next to days of the month.

+# 🙏 Special thanks
+Special thanks to my [Mentor - devmentor.pl](https://devmentor.pl/) for providing me with the task and code review.